 Commissions are set at 70% for veterans and newbies alike.
 No minimums or exclusivity required.

-Do you sell on your own and make your products non-exclusive on all the marketplaces?
-Or, stay exclusive?
 There’s no right or wrong way, so let us know in the comments.
 How do you sell your WordPress products?